 CASES RELATED BY THIS ISSUE

-NY appellate court holds local zoning ordinances prohibiting hydraulic fracturing not preempted by state law (NY Supreme Court, Appellate Division)
+U.S. Chamber urges NY appellate court to overturn decision holding local zoning ordinances prohibiting oil and gas extraction through hydraulic fracturing are not preempted by state law (NY Court of Appeals)

-NCLC urged the New York Supreme Court, Appellate Division to reverse a lower-court judgment upholding the town of Dryden’s local ban on oil and gas drilling.
-In its amicus brief, NCLC argued that Dryden's zoning regulation is preempted by ECL § 23-0101 et seq. and that the state legislature vested authority to regulate drilling solely in the New York State Department of Environmental Conservation (NYSDEC).
-NCLC warned that allowing Dryden's zoning regulation to stand would impede access to critical resources and leave important and highly technical regulatory matters to the judgment of thousands of local zoning authorities rather than in the NYSDEC as the legislature had intended.
+The U.S. Chamber urged the New York Court of Appeals to reverse a decision by the New York Supreme Court, Appellate Division, which upheld a trial court decision that concluded that New York's oil and gas law does not expressly preempt the town of Dryden’s oil and gas regulation.
+In this case, the town of Dryden enacted a complete prohibition on oil and gas drilling within its borders.
+In its amicus brief, the Chamber argued that Middlefield's zoning regulation is preempted by ECL § 23-0101 et seq.
+The Chamber warned that allowing Dryden's zoning regulation to stand would impede access to resources in a critical areas and leave important and highly technical regulatory matters to the judgment of thousands of local zoning authorities rather than in the NYSDEC as the legislature had intended.

-The New York Supreme Court, Appellate Division held that the local zoning ordinances are not preempted by state law.
+Previously, the New York Supreme Court, Appellate Division held that the local zoning ordinances were not preempted by state law.

 U.S. Chamber amicus brief filed 6/14/13.
 Motion for Leave to Appeal Granted 8/29/13

 New York Supreme Court, Appellate Division Procedural History

 U.S. Chamber amicus brief filed 10/17/12.
 Decided 5/2/13.